channdara/flutter_localization/README.md

 Flutter Localization is a package use for in-app localization with Map data.
 Easier and faster to implement.
 This package is inspired by the Flutter
 SDK [flutter_localizations](https://api.flutter.dev/flutter/flutter_localizations/flutter_localizations-library.html)
 itself.
-Follow the step below to use the package or checkout a small [example](https://pub.dev/packages/flutter_localization/example) project of the package.
+Follow the step below to use the package, or you can check out a small [example](https://pub.dev/packages/flutter_localization/example) project of the package.

 <a href="https://www.buymeacoffee.com/eamchanndara"><img src="https://img.buymeacoffee.com/button-api/?text=Buy me a coffee&emoji=&slug=eamchanndara&button_colour=FFDD00&font_colour=000000&font_family=Cookie&outline_colour=000000&coffee_colour=ffffff" /></a>